APyFloatArray

 Examples

-Return the product of the elements along a given axis treating NaN as 0.
+Return product of the elements along a given axis treating NaN as 0.

 - Parameters: